Aziz-Th/LA3B_Ardaa/README.md

 # Project Overview

-This project is designed to provide a conversational interface that leverages ALLaM to allow users to explore and understand Arabic poetry, specifically focusing on the traditional form of "Al-`Arḍah" (العرضة).
+This project is designed to provide a conversational interface that leverages ALLaM to allow users to explore and understand traditional Arabic poetry called "Al-`Arḍah" (العرضة).

 # Key Features

-1. **Poetry Search and Explanation**: Users can search for specific poems or ask questions about poetry, and the application will provide relevant results along with explanations and meanings.
+1. **Poetry Search and Explanation**: Users can search for specific poems or ask questions about Al-`Arḍah, and the application will provide relevant results along with explanations and meanings.
 2. **Conversational Interface**: The application offers a chat-like interface for users to interact with the system, making it easy to ask questions and receive answers in a conversational manner.